 To leave words of condolence to the family, please visitMorrisfuneralparlor.com

-To send flowers to Marianne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marianne S. Stapleton, please visit our floral store.